 \subsection{The use of AI and new Processor tools}

-Over the last 5 years the use of AI based tools in several aspects of the signal and data processing chain is making impressive advances in the HEP domain and especially the LHC experiments.
-This goes together with the increase in performances of the new processors (e.g. new FPGA's).
+Over the last 5 years, the use of AI-based tools in several aspects of the signal and data processing chain is making impressive advances in the HEP domain and especially the LHC experiments.
+This goes together with the increase in performances of the new processors (e.g. new FPGAs).

 The application of AI (e.g. Neural Networks etc.) software tools allows performing sophisticated algorithms in record times and with high data rates.
-This is more and more developed in different triggering levels (even at L1 level) or DAQ stages, coupled to high performance FPGA or GPU units in the LHC experiments.
+This is more and more developed in different triggering levels (even at the L1 level) or DAQ stages, coupled with high performance FPGA or GPU units in the LHC experiments.

 Besides the use of AI at the software level, new interesting developments have recently occurred based on embedding AI in the hardware processing of the detector signal.
 The developed hls4ml tool \cite{hls4ml} is an open-source software-hardware codesign workflow to interpret and translate machine learning algorithms for implementation with both FPGA and ASIC technologies.
 It allows near-sensor real-time processing.
 It is already used in the design and fabrication of a reconfigurable neural network ASIC for detector front-end data compression at HL-LHC \cite{MLhardware-appli}.
 Preliminary applications to high granularity devices (pixel detectors or high granularity calorimeters) are considered or under study.